 Please let us know if your child can’t attend

 We are aware that many of our young members are involved in sports and other activities and do not expect them to forego these in place of scouting.
-But we request that the section leaders are informed in advance, ideally as soon as possible, when a young person will not be able to attend one of their section’s regular weekly meetings.
+But we request that the section leaders are informed in advance when a young person will not be able to attend a meeting, and please let us know why.

 If a parent knows in advance that their child will often have to miss meetings, they should discuss this with their Section Leader; they may need to relinquish their membership.

 If a young person misses four or more meetings in a term, without a valid reason, they may be asked to leave the group at the end of that term.
 If a young person misses three consecutive meetings without any explanation, we will assume they have left the group and will offer their place to another young person on our waiting list.